L4w1i3t/Alter-Ego-AI/README.md

 - **Customizable Personalities**:
   Create, load, and switch between various personas.
 In addition to your custom characters, you can always revert to the default “ALTER EGO” persona.

-- **Backend Model Selection**:
+- **Local Llama Model Integration (Ollama)**
-  Choose your preferred language model backend:
-  - **Ollama**: Open-source and zero-cost by default (lightweight as of now, with further testing and optimizations planned.)
-  - **OpenAI GPT**: Robust responses (requires valid API key and is billed on a by-token basis.
-Use Responsibly.)

-- **Dynamic Conversation Memory**:
-  Conversations are stored persistently (using JSON files and FAISS for indexing) to enable context-aware responses and retrieval of chat history.

-- **Realistic Voice Generation**:
-  Enjoy lifelike responses via ElevenLabs text-to-speech synthesis.
+  By default, ALTER EGO uses a local Llama-based model.
+On first run, the Ollama executable pulls and caches the required model artifacts.

 - **Emotion Detection & Dynamic Avatars**:
   An embedded roberta-base-go_emotions model detects emotional cues from both your inputs and the assistant’s responses, with the avatar updating dynamically to reflect the current emotional tone.

+- **Persistent Chat History**:
+  Each persona’s conversation history is saved in simple JSON files, so you can revisit or review any persona’s logs at any time.

-- **Built-In Setup Wizard & Management Tools**:
+- **Built-In Manager UIs**:
-  A setup wizard checks for dependencies (including Python, required models, and packages) and auto-installs missing components where possible.
-In-app menus let you manage API keys, voice models, personas, and view chat history.

-- **Platform Support**:
-  *Currently, only a Windows build is officially available.* Linux-specific details have not yet been fully ironed out, but future updates and testing are planned to enhance cross-platform compatibility.
+  Manage personas, view chat history, clear memory, and more via in-app overlay panels.

 ---

 ## Setup

 ALTER EGO is designed to be portable and run “out of the box.”
-When you first launch the application, a setup wizard will perform several checks:
+When you first launch the application, the splash screen will pull necessary artifacts and dependencies automatically (this may take a few minutes.)

-- **Python Environment**:
-  - On Windows, an embedded Python executable is used.
-  - On Linux, the wizard attempts to locate system Python (or install Python3 if needed).

-- **Dependency Installation**:
-  The wizard ensures that required packages (listed in `requirements.txt`) are installed and that local language models (for Ollama, roberta-base-go_emotions, and sentence-transformers) are downloaded and cached.

-- **Ollama Model Setup**:
-  A temporary Ollama server is started to pull the necessary base language model.
-Once complete, the server is terminated.

-Once the wizard finishes, you’re ready to use ALTER EGO!
+Once the pull finishes, you’re ready to use ALTER EGO!

 **Prerequisites**:
 - Basic technical familiarity with language models and API integrations.
-- Valid API keys for OpenAI and ElevenLabs if you wish to access those services.
+- At least 8GB of storage.
-- A capable system (GPU recommended for heavier loads).
+- A capable system (I'll be frank, this needs testing).

 If you encounter any issues during setup, please open an issue in the repository.